michaelbrownuc/GadgetSetAnalyzer/README.md

 GSA has the following optional inputs:

  1. Output Metrics (--output_metrics): Indicates that GSA should produce output files 1-5 and 7.
  2. Output Addresses (--output_addresses): Indicates that GSA should produce output file 8.
-Ignored if output_metrics is not set.
+Ignored if --output_metrics is not set or if a directory is specified.
 Takes extra time to use angr.
  3. Result Folder Name (--result_folder_name <name>): Indicates that GSA should place results for the run in results/<name>
  4. Original Name (--original_name <name>): Indicates that GSA should use a specific <name> in the output for the original binary.
  5. Output Console (--output_console): Indicates that GSA should output gadget set and comparison data to the console.